About

 Anyways, I think you should give this whole homemade nut milk thing a shot.
 It’s quite delicious and only takes a little bit of time.
 And if you keep scrolling, I’ll show you what to do with the leftover nut “pulp”.

-How to Make Homemade Nut Milk
+How to Make Nut Milk at Home

-In this guide I’m sharing how to make some favorite nut milks like
+In this guide I’m sharing how to make some favorite nut milks like:

 • homemade cashew milk